serokell/blog-posts/introduction-to-doctests-in-haskell/article.md

 -- <BLANKLINE>
 ```

-These are some basic markup requirements:
+Doctests have three basic markup requirements:

-* Every doctest example should be placed within a valid piece of Haddock documentation, that is followed by either special `-- |` or `{- |` syntaxes.
+* Every doctest example should be placed within a valid piece of Haddock documentation, which is marked by either [`-- |` or `{- |`](https://haskell-haddock.readthedocs.io/en/latest/markup.html).

-* Every doctest example should start with `>>>` and contain a valid Haskell expression that is in scope (sometimes you have to be explicit about the `import` statements- we'll cover that further in the article).
+* Every doctest example should start with `>>>` and contain a valid Haskell expression that is in scope (sometimes you have to be explicit about the `import` statements – we'll cover that further in the article).

-* Every doctest example is evaluated in a usual [GHCi](http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html) session.
-Therefore, it should be followed by a line containing the expected evaluation result.
+* Every doctest example should be followed by a line containing the expected result of evaluating the expression.

-You can find the rest of the markup rules, best detailed and covered, [where it all started](https://github.com/sol/doctest#writing-examples-and-properties).
+You can find additional info on doctest markup in the [readme](https://github.com/sol/doctest#writing-examples-and-properties) of the `doctest` library.

-Next, we'll create a demo project and go over libraries that you can use to run the doctest examples.
+Next, we'll create a demo project and go over Haskell libraries that you can use to run doctests.
-We'll pay special attention to the brand new [`cabal-docspec`](https://github.com/phadej/cabal-extras/blob/master/cabal-docspec/MANUAL.md)
-library.

 ## Creating a demo project containing doctests

-To illustrate doctests clearly, we need a Haskell project to use them in.
+To work with doctest libraries, we need to create a Haskell project with doctests.
-So let's create one with short and concise doctest examples.

-After that, we'll launch these examples using [doctest](https://github.com/sol/doctest) and [`cabal-docspec`](https://github.com/phadej/cabal-extras/blob/master/cabal-docspec/MANUAL.md) libraries in the following sections.
+After that, we'll launch our doctest examples using the [doctest](https://github.com/sol/doctest) and [`cabal-docspec`](https://github.com/phadej/cabal-extras/blob/master/cabal-docspec/MANUAL.md) libraries.

-1. Bootstrap a project using [`stack`](https://docs.haskellstack.org/en/stable/README/) first:
+First, bootstrap a project using [`stack`](https://docs.haskellstack.org/en/stable/README/):

 `stack new doctests-demo`

-2. Go to the project's root directory and create a [Haskell module](https://www.haskell.org/tutorial/modules.html):
+After that, go to the project's root directory and create a [Haskell module](https://www.haskell.org/tutorial/modules.html):

 `cd doctests-demo`

 `touch src/Sample.hs`

-3. Add some dummy functions with doctests to the newly created `Sample.hs` module:
+Add some dummy functions with doctests to the newly created `Sample.hs` module:

 ```haskell